rzk-lang/sHoTT/src/simplicial-hott/04-extension-types.rzk.md

     ( is-contr-based-paths
       ( (t : ψ ) → A t [ϕ t ↦ a t])
       ( f ))
-    ( is-contr-based-paths-ext weak-ext-ext I ψ ϕ A a f) ( ext-ext-weak-ext-ext-map I ψ ϕ A a f)
+    ( is-contr-based-paths-ext weakextext I ψ ϕ A a f) ( extext-weakextext-map I ψ ϕ A a f)
 ```

 Finally, using equivalences between families of equivalences and bundles of